b-harvest/Liquidity-Module-For-the-Hub/Spec-Draft.md

 ## 1) Create New LiquidityPool

 `MsgCreateLiquidityPool` is verified and executed in the end block.

 After successful verification, a new `LiquidityPool` is created and the initial `DepositTokensAmount` are deposited to the `ReserveAccount` of newly created `LiquidityPool`.

 ## 2) Create New LiquidityPoolBatch

 When there exists no `LiquidityPoolBatch` for the incoming `MsgDepositToLiquidityPool`, `MsgWithdrawFromLiquidityPool`, or `MsgSwap` of corresponding `LiquidityPool`, a new `LiquidityPoolBatch` is created.

 And, `LastLiquidityPoolBatchIndex` of the corresponding `LiquidityPool` is updated to the `LiquidityPoolBatchIndex` of the newly created `LiquidityPoolBatch`.

-## 3) Append Messsages to LiquidityPoolBatch
+## 3) Append Messages to LiquidityPoolBatch

 After successful message verification and token escrow process, the incoming `MsgDepositToLiquidityPool`, `MsgWithdrawFromLiquidityPool`, and `MsgSwap` are appended into the current `LiquidityPoolBatch` of the corresponding `LiquidityPool`.